Generating ferro-spinetic polarizations in altermagnetic insulators: Real materials: Mn-based metal-organic frameworks (MOFs)

-From the symmetry analysis of the interacting altermagnetic model, $P_s$ and $P_c$ transform oppositely under $\mathcal{G}_{x-y} \mathcal{T}$, which induces the orthogonality between spin and charge polarization.
-Phenomenologically, one can also derive the direction of $P_s$ under crystal symmetry constraints as shown in the Supplementary Material~\cite{supp}.
-The conclusion is consistent with $\mathcal{G}_{x-y} \mathcal{T}$ that $P_s$ is perpendicular to the mirror plane, and further provides the complete information under different symmetry scenarios.
-The search for ferro-spinetic altermagnets points to the MOF family~\cite{Mn-MOF_numerical}, which, besides meeting all symmetry requirements, provides a large element space of candidate compounds.
-The representative altermagnet we selected is [C$_2$H$_5$NH$_3$]Mn[(HCOO)$_3$] (Mn-MOF) as shown in Fig.~\ref{fig:MnMOF}(a), which has been reported as a polar magnetic material~\cite{Mn-MOF_numerical}.
-Inversion symmetry is broken in the crystal structure, and the screw-rotation and glide-mirror symmetries serve as the altermagnetic symmetries connecting opposite spins.
+To investigate the concomitant ferroelectric and ferro-spinetic polarizations in a real material quantitatively from first principles, we focus on MOFs~\cite{Mn-MOF_numerical}, that, besides meeting the symmetry requirements, provide a large space of compounds.
+As representative altermagnet we select [C$_2$H$_5$NH$_3$]Mn[(HCOO)$_3$] (Mn-MOF, see Fig.~\ref{fig:MnMOF}), which is a polar magnetic insulator~\cite{Mn-MOF_numerical} with a relatively large band gap of 3.59 eV.
+Inversion symmetry is broken in its crystal structure with magnetic space group $Pn'a2_1'$, whereas the screw-rotation and glide-mirror symmetries serve as the altermagnetic symmetries connecting opposite spins.
 In the language of spin space groups, these constraints can be written as a combination of a (glide) mirror in real space and an inversion in spin space: $\{-1||m_y|\bm{t}\}$, which is equivalent to $\mathcal{G}_{x-y} \mathcal{T}$.
-As we have already seen in the two-dimensional ferro-spinetic model, $P_s$ and $P_c$ should be perpendicular and parallel to the mirror plane.
-The first-principles calculations (see the band structure in Supplementary Material~\cite{supp}) confirm this observation and we find $P_s = P_{\uparrow} - P_{\downarrow} = (0,13.95,0)\mu C (\hbar/2e) /cm^2$ and $P_c = (0,0,-1.45)\mu C/cm^2$.
-The ferroelectric polarization is comparable to previous study, where the numerical difference can be attributed to the use of different pseudo-potentials~\cite{Mn-MOF_numerical}.
-In Fig.~\ref{fig:MnMOF}(b), the local spin/charge polarizations are denoted schematically, and the final polarization directions are shown through the crystal-symmetry constraints.
-We further confirm that the spin polarization $P_s$ changes sign under inversion symmetry.
-This behavior is explicitly demonstrated in Fig.~\ref{fig:MnMOF}(c), where the direction of the N\'eel order is kept fixed while only the structural configuration related by inversion is reversed, resulting in a sign flip of $P_s$.
-Consistently, $P_s=0$ is found along the $x/y$ axes.
-The potential to switch the spin displacement by an external perturbation, in particular applied electric field, while maintaining overall zero total spin polarization can be an interesting and application-relevant feature of ferro-spinetic altermagnetism.
+As we have already seen in the two-dimensional ferro-spinetic model, $P_s$ and $P_c$ must be perpendicular and parallel to the mirror plane.
+The first-principles calculations (see the band structure in Supplementary Information) confirm this observation and we find $P_s = P_{\uparrow} - P_{\downarrow} = (0,13.95,0)\mu C (\hbar/2e) /cm^2$ and $P_c = (0,0,-1.45)\mu C/cm^2$.
+In Fig.~\ref{fig:MnMOF} (b), the local charge/spin polarizations are indicated schematically, and the final polarization directions are shown through the crystal-symmetry constraints.
+The calculations confirm that the spin polarization $P_s$ changes sign under inversion symmetry.
+This behavior is explicitly demonstrated in Fig.~\ref{fig:MnMOF} (c), where the direction of the N\'eel order is kept fixed while only the structural configuration related by inversion is reversed, resulting in a sign flip of $P_s$.
+Consistently, $P_s=0$ is found along the $x$ and $y$ axes.
+Thus the spin displacement $P_s$ can be switched by an external perturbation, in particular an applied electric field, while maintaining overall zero total spin polarization.